Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 1. Start the "Bepacom EcoPanel BACnet/IP Interface" add-on.
 1. Check the logs of the "Bepacom EcoPanel BACnet/IP Interface" add-on to see if everything went well.
-1. Now your Home Assistant device is a virtual BACnet/IP device!
+1. Now your Home Assistant host is a virtual BACnet/IP device!

 ## API Points